drhenner/ror_ecommerce/README.md

 Please feel free to ask/answer questions in our [Google Group](http://groups.google.com/group/ror_ecommerce).

-Install RVM with Ruby 3.1.4.
+Install Ruby 3.3.8 using a version manager such as [rbenv](https://github.com/rbenv/rbenv) or [RVM](http://rvm.io/).
-If you have 3.1.4 on your system you're good to go.
+If you already have 3.3.8 on your system you're good to go.
-Please refer to the [RVM](http://beginrescueend.com/rvm/basics/) site for more details.

 Copy the `database.yml` for your setup.
 For SQLite3, `cp config/database.yml.sqlite3 config/database.yml`.